pnnl/tesp/doc/examples/SGIP1_Example.rst

 Analysis Results - Model Validation
 -----------------------------------
 The graphs below were created by running ``validation_plots.py`` to validate the performance of the models in the co-simulation.
+Most of these plots involve comparisons across the cases evaluated in this study (see :numref:`tbl_sgip1`).

 .. figure:: ../media/validation_generator_outputs.png